Apocalypse Now — The word "apocalypse"

 The film’s title

 “Apocalypse Now” deploys the modern catastrophe sense.
 It is a legitimate English usage; it is not a use of the underlying Greek meaning.
-For the full treatment of the word, see /word/apocalypse/.
+For the full treatment of the word, see Apocalypse — the underlying Greek.

 - IN POP CULTURE